aws-powertools/powertools-lambda-java/docs/core/logging.md

 2. `POWERTOOLS_LOG_LEVEL` environment variable
 3. level defined in the `log4j2.xml` or `logback.xml` files

-If you set Powertools level lower than ALC, we will emit a warning informing you that your messages will be discarded by Lambda.
+If you set `POWERTOOLS_LOG_LEVEL` lower than ALC, we will emit a warning informing you that your messages will be discarded by Lambda.

 > **NOTE**
 >